Monday, February 12th, 2018 | 4 min read

 Getting an Edge

 The team skating competition (and its somewhat inscrutable scoring system) made figure skating the most talked-about event of the opening few days.
-The high amount of chatter was doubtless assisted by Mirai Nagasu’s histric triple axel last night, Adam Rippon’s stellar outfits (and top-notch debut), and the lights-out performances by the Russ, err, Olympic Athletes from Russia.
+The high amount of chatter was doubtless assisted by Mirai Nagasu’s historic triple axel last night, Adam Rippon’s stellar outfits (and top-notch debut), and the lights-out performances by the Russ, err, Olympic Athletes from Russia.

 Sliding into second is curling, which seems to become a folksy fan favorite every four years.
 And third is biathlon, one of the sports with a “wow” moment that’s more along the lines of, “Wow, I forgot this one existed.”